-This is WEEKEND EDITION from NPR News.
-I'm Scott Simon.
 The right to choose the school you want your child to attend has been the subject of court battles and bitter political debates.
-In the run-up to the election, both President Barack Obama and Republican nominee Mitt Romney have made school choice a cornerstone of their efforts to reform public education.
+Still, both President Obama and GOP challenger Mitt Romney have made school choice a cornerstone of their efforts to reform public education.

-SANCHEZ: Nina Reese heads the National Alliance for Public Charter Schools and until recently was a top adviser to the Romney campaign.
+Nina Rees, who heads the National Alliance for Public Charter Schools, says it's a bold and new idea.
+Rees, until recently, was a top adviser to the Romney campaign.

-REESE: Governor Romney's agenda would really push the envelope on school choice much further by requiring that in exchange for receiving federal dollars, that district make added choices available, including open enrollment.
+"Gov. Romney's agenda would really push the envelope on school choice much further by requiring that in exchange for federal dollars, districts make added choices available, including open enrollment," she says.

-SANCHEZ: It means parents would be allowed to choose schools outside their attendance zones or communities.
-But Rick Hess, of the conservative American Enterprise Institute, says there's a problem with that idea.
+It means parents would be allowed to choose schools outside their attendance zones or communities.
+Rick Hess of the conservative American Enterprise Institute says there's a problem with that idea.

-SANCHEZ: Having the federal government play a big role in education is not a problem for President Obama, but his school choice plan has created lots of tension within his party.
-Mr. Obama has called on states to remove the caps many have placed on charter schools so more can open every year.
+Having the federal government play a big role in education is not a problem for Obama, but his school-choice plan has created tension within his party.
+The president has called on states to remove the caps many have placed on charter schools so more can open every year.

-SANCHEZ: Richard Rothstein is with the liberal Economic Policy Institute.
-He says President Obama has hitched his education agenda to privately run, publicly funded charter schools, despite their poor record.
+"I don't see choice as a panacea," says Richard Rothstein of the liberal Economic Policy Institute.
+He says Obama has hitched his education agenda to privately run, publicly funded charter schools, despite their poor record.

-SANCHEZ: That's just one reason many people in Obama's party have been critical.
+That's just one reason many people in Obama's party have been critical.
 Liberal Democrats and teachers unions, after all, view charters and school choice as the privatization of public education and a huge distraction from the problem of concentrated poverty that makes it so hard for teachers to teach and kids to learn.
-Again, Richard Rothstein.

-ROTHSTEIN: If we want to improve the education of disadvantaged children, we've got to get them to a school in good health, with the experience of high quality early childhood programs where they get the kinds of literacy experiences that middle-class children get.
-Then moving them around from one school to another in the ghetto is not going to make a difference.
+If we want to improve the education of disadvantaged children, Rothstein says, we've got to get them to a school in good health and with the experience of high-quality early-childhood programs where they get the kinds of literacy experiences that middle-class children receive.

-SANCHEZ: To school choice advocates, however, it won't matter who wins in November, either candidate will be a friend in the White House.
-Claudio Sanchez, NPR News.
-Transcript provided by NPR, Copyright National Public Radio.
+To school-choice advocates, however, it won't matter who wins in November — either candidate will be a friend in the White House.